 At Nordic International School, up to fifty per cent of the teaching is held in English.
 Our teachers come from all over the world and English is the primary language that is spoken in school.
 This means that our schools are bilingual, and that language is also learnt outside of the classroom.
-We require that all our staff are fluent in English and make sure that most speak Swedish too.
+We require that all our staff master the English language.

 Many people believe that you need to be an expert in English to go to our school, but that is certainly not the case.
 The level of English varies a lot among our students when they start at our school.
 Some have lived in other countries and have already become advanced in their language skills, others have not yet developed as far.
 We adapt the level to each student.
 What is most important is that you are motivated to study hard and learn.

 Ms Madeleine Muller

 Teacher in English and Music, NIS Karlstad

 At Nordic International School, it is of the utmost importance to us that the methods we use have a positive effect on the knowledge and skills development of our students.
 We have therefore based our teaching concept on research into what works in practice.
 The research shows that traditional teaching methods and learning environments, which place particular focus on order and discipline, considerably improve student knowledge in the majority of contexts.